 Similar to key segments (A4 and A7) of Park and Woodlawn Roads, there are key segments of local streets within the Activity Center that comprise the Overland Connector concept (Policy T-8) for the Little Sugar Creek Greenway.
-Unlike the Avenues, which include side paths, the cross-section (S1) for these local streets may use a buffered or protected "cycle track" within the street.
-Many of the streets identified for the Overland Connector (Policy T-8 and S1) have fairly wide existing pavement.
-Hence, the loss of parking on one side provides an opportunity to create a "striped trail" within the existing curb lines of these low volume, low speed streets.
+The cross-section (S1) for these local streets includes a 10' side path to accommodate the Overland Connector.

 Elsewhere within the Activity Center, local streets follow the prescriptive cross-section (S2) of an Office/Commercial Street - Wide from the City's Urban Street Design Guidelines (USDG).
 Finally, the bulk of the plan area's local streets are located within the Wedge Neighborhoods.
-These local streets follow the prescriptive cross-section (S3) of a Residential Street - Medium from the City's USDG.
+These local streets follow the prescriptive cross-section (S3) of a Residential Street - Medium from the City's USDG, unless the development type warrants a different cross-section, per the Subdivision Ordinance.